|

 and gobies.

-While most labrid larvae fit this general
+While most tropical labrid larvae fit this

-pattern of small and mostly unpigmented
+general pattern of small and mostly unpigmented

-larvae, two genera have divergent early
+larvae, two genera are exceptions: larval

 maximus are fully-pigmented and